4 Ways to Automate the Contract Management Process

 The cost of inefficient business processes

 To clearly see the importance of digital transformation, you must identify the risks of not making these changes, and how opting out or delaying digital optimization will impact your bottom line.
 Here are some of the effects of outdated, manual contract processes:

 - Inefficient contract management costs businesses 9.2% of their revenue each year (DocuSign research).

-- 33% of employees say that their contracts take 30+ hours to negotiate.
+- The average contract goes through 3.1 versions before it's finalized..
 Negotiation includes modifications, versioning, back and forth between various parties, including internal stakeholders.

 - 63% of sales professionals report needing to rework their proposals and contracts due to human error and data entry errors (DocuSign research).

 By focusing on digitizing four key areas of contract lifecycle management, small businesses can avoid errors, streamline workflows, and do business faster.

 Seamless contract formatting